A look at the road out of the World Cup’s round of 16

 Here’s a look at what’s next:

-Sunday starts with Russia hosting Spain in Moscow’s main stadium, with the late game pitting Denmark, which hasn’t lost since the fall of 2016, against Croatia, which eased through its group with three wins.
-The winners meet July 7.

-Belgium — one of the few top-tier teams to deliver on its hype in the group stage — plays Japan, which sneaked out of its group because it got fewer yellow cards than Senegal on Monday.
-The later match that day pits Neymar and a Brazil lineup that seems to be finding its form against a mercurial Mexico squad that knocked off Germany and South Korea but got hammered by Sweden .
+Belgium — one of the few top-tier teams to deliver on its hype in the group stage — plays Monday against Japan, which sneaked out of its group because it got fewer yellow cards than Senegal.
+The later match pits Neymar and a Brazil lineup that seems to be finding its form against a mercurial Mexico squad that knocked off Germany and South Korea but got hammered by Sweden .
 The winners play July 6.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.